ghc-proposals/ghc-proposals/proposals/0036-kind-signatures.rst

   made on the original), but it still means that types have a different treatment from terms, which is aesthetically displeasing to me.

+* Put associated-type signatures inside their classes.
+Doing so has unfortunate consequences with respect to the scoping of class variables (do they scope over the kind signature or not?).

 Unresolved questions
 --------------------